foundry-rs/foundry/cli/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    build              build your smart contracts
+    bind               Generate rust bindings for your smart contracts build              Build your smart contracts
-    clean              removes the build artifacts and cache directories completions        generate shell completions script
+    clean              Removes the build artifacts and cache directories completions        Generate shell completions script
-    create             deploy a compiled contract
+    config             Shows the currently set config values create             Deploy a compiled contract
-    help               Print this message or the help of the given subcommand(s) init               initializes a new forge sample repository inspect            Outputs a contract in a specified format (ir, assembly, ...) install            installs one or more dependencies as git submodules remappings         prints the automatically inferred remappings for this repository remove             removes one or more dependencies from git submodules run                run a single smart contract as a script snapshot           creates a snapshot of each test's gas usage test               test your smart contracts
+    flatten            Concats a file with all of its imports help               Print this message or the help of the given subcommand(s) init               Initializes a new forge sample project install            Installs one or more dependencies as git submodules remappings         Prints the automatically inferred remappings for this repository remove             Removes one or more dependencies from git submodules run                Run a single smart contract as a script snapshot           Creates a snapshot of each test's gas usage test               Test your smart contracts
-    update             fetches all upstream lib changes
+    update             Fetches all upstream lib changes
-    verify-contract    verify your smart contracts source code on Etherscan.
+    verify-check       Check verification status on Etherscan.
+Requires `ETHERSCAN_API_KEY` to be set. verify-contract    Verify your smart contracts source code on Etherscan.
 Requires `ETHERSCAN_API_KEY` to be set.
 ```

 The subcommands are also aliased to their first letter, e.g. you can do